ChrCoello/PythonClub/README.md

 ## 003 (2017-06-02) : Web scraping using Beautiful Soup
 Krister presented how to web scrap the [Finn](www.finn.no) website.
 His objective was to obtain a graph of the size of a house in relation to its price in a given location.
 The code is available [here](https://github.com/ChrCoello/PythonClub/tree/master/2017_06_02/).

-## 004 (2017-06-09) : Interacting with Allen Brain using ecallen package
+## 004 (2017-06-16) : Interacting with Allen Brain using ecallen package
-The dicussion will turn around how to download images AND spatial coordinate from the Allen Brain institute using the [ecallen](https://efferencecopy.net/ecallen-a-python-package-for-the-allen-institutes-api/).
+The meeting introduced a packqge to download images AND spatial coordinate from the Allen Brain institute using the [ecallen](https://efferencecopy.net/ecallen-a-python-package-for-the-allen-institutes-api/).
+This is very useful in order to get the orginal section AND its position within the Common Coordinate Framework.

+## 005 (2017-06-23) : Downsampling an image
+Each member of the club was asked (if time) to write a Python function/script that achieves the downsampling of an image or a collection of images.
+Inputs :
+ - input 1: either an absolute filename path (i.e C:\data\test\section_001.tif) or an absolute path (i.e C:\data\test\)
+ - input 2: a real number between 0 and 1 that will be used as downsampling factor (ds_factor) : newX = X * ds_factor and newY = Y * ds_factor
+Output :
+ - output 1: either an absolute filename path or an absolute path This is deliberatly vague (where to save, format, name, interpolation, etc...) to give some flexibility to the user and confront choices.
+The script function will be tested using this data located [here](http://folk.uio.no/sebastcc/export_res/tiff_inf_4G/)